Ashish-Surve/FaceMatcher/README.md

 # FaceMatcher
-This software recognizes people in an video or in an image.
-It uses MTCNN for detection/alignment of faces and FaceNet based model to reconise people.
-It also used SVM model to classify people.
+This software recognizes people in a video or in an image.
+It uses MTCNN for detection/alignment of faces and FaceNet based model to recognise people.
+It also used the SVM model to classify people.

 **Star the repository if you want me to improve this code and optimise for better results**